renovatebot/renovate/docs/development/local-development.md

 We use [Prettier](https://github.com/prettier/prettier) to format our code.
 If your code fails `pnpm test` due to a `prettier` rule then run `pnpm lint-fix` to fix it or most `eslint` errors automatically before running `pnpm test` again.
-You usually don't need to fix any Prettier errors by hand.
+You usually do not need to fix any Prettier errors by hand.

-If you're only working on the documentation files, you can use the `pnpm doc-fix` command to format your work.
+If you are only working on the documentation files, you can use the `pnpm doc-fix` command to format your work.

 ## Keeping your Renovate fork up to date